This solution provides an overview of common components and design patterns used to host game infrastructure on cloud platforms.

 Session- or match-based games

 Games where the servers are designed to run discrete sessions are very common today.
-Typical examples are the multiplayer sessions of first-person shooter (FPS) games such as Call of Duty™, Overwatch™, or Titanfall™ or multiplayer online battle arena (MOBA) games such as Dota 2™ or Vainglory™.
+Typical examples are the multiplayer sessions of first-person shooter (FPS) games such as Call of Duty™, Fortnite™, or Titanfall™ or multiplayer online battle arena (MOBA) games such as Dota 2™ or League of Legends™.
 These games have servers that require twitch-fast gameplay and detailed game-state calculations, frequently with threads devoted to AI or physics simulation.

 Massively multiplayer persistent worlds

 Almost two decades ago, Ultima Online™ paved the way for a huge explosion of massively multiplayer online (MMO) games.
-Today's most popular MMOs, such as World of Warcraft™ and Guild Wars™, are characterized by complicated server designs with an ever-evolving set of features.
+Today's most popular MMOs, such as World of Warcraft™ and Final Fantaxy XIV™, are characterized by complicated server designs with an ever-evolving set of features.

 Complex issues are common in MMO game servers, such as passing game entities between server instances, sharding or phasing the game world, and physically co-locating the instances simulating adjacent game world areas.
 The compute and memory requirements to calculate state updates for a persistent world containing hundreds or thousands of players can lead to solutions such as the time dilation of Eve Online™.